-3. Last longplayed studio project led this bend to their roots, punk rock and noise, and shut up everyone who talked Nirvana ‘sales’, which was the popular mantra passive-aggressive music fans proned to self-handicapping.
-Although not a problem to find virtues in this album(powerful playing, strong songs, evocative singing, uncompromising sound), personal impression is that the guys were excessive with dissonant sound.
-Too many shocks, squeaks and screams creates predictability, in truth, not so often on the album (“Tourrette’s,” that takes a minute and a half, but why that minute and a half?).
+3. Last long played studio project led this band to their roots, punk rock and noise, and shut up everyone who talked Nirvana ‘sales’, which was the popular mantra passive-aggressive music fans prone to self-handicapping.
+Although not a problem to find virtues in this album(powerful playing, strong songs, evocative singing, uncompromising sound), the personal impression is that the guys were excessive with dissonant sound.
+Too many shocks, squeaks, and screams create predictability, in truth, not so often on the album (“Tourrette’s,” that takes a minute and a half, but why that minute and a half?).
 Nevertheless, “In Utero” was able to honestly follow an album that happens once in a lifetime – “Nevermind”.

-5. At least good Nirvana album has brought exceptional “About A Girl”, but also a couple failures.
+5. Last good Nirvana album has brought exceptional “About A Girl”, but also a couple of failures.
 While the processing of “Love Buzz” many fall into the ear, it is miles away from the aesthetics that will make fameous Cobain and companions and miles away from the title ‘best treatment recorded by the Nirvana’.
-Needless howling and amateur phrasing will also catches the eye, but “Bleach” is well played his part as a letter of intent to the great author and as a business card for future big band.
+Needless howling and amateur phrasing will also catch the eye, but “Bleach” is well played his part as a letter of intent to the great author and as a business card for future big band.